Federal Aviation Administration (FAA), Department of Transportation (DOT).

 The FAA estimates that there are approximately 90 operators who would be respondents that would be in compliance with these proposed requirements.
 All certificate holders are required to develop and submit an implementation plan to establish and document a safety policy that outlines the policy and objectives of the company.
-Although much of the information would depend on a carrier's specific operation and size, all carriers would need to document the following: implementation plan, commitment to safety management and objectives, responsibilities of an accountable executive and management representatives, and a coordinated emergency response plan.
+Although much of the information would depend on a carrier's specific operation and size, all carriers would need to document the following: implementation plan, commitment to Start Printed Page 68239safety management and objectives, responsibilities of an accountable executive and management representatives, and a coordinated emergency response plan.
 Costs for SMS documentation come from both the necessary man hours to research and document the safety policy, processes, and procedures, as well as the actual documentation.
 Carriers also reported recurring costs for updates to the document.
 The FAA assumes that the majority of document updates are minor at minimal.

 Implementation Plan and SMS Documentation (Initial Hourly Burden):

 2 full time employees per carrier; 3000 hours per year.